GarmanGroup/RADDOSE-3D/README.md

 Type Gaussian             # Gaussian profile beam
 Flux 2e12                 # in photons per second (2e12 = 2 * 10^12)
-FWHM 20 70                # in µm, vertical by horizontal for a Gaussian beam Energy 12.1               # in keV
+FWHM 20 70                # in µm, X and Y for a Gaussian beam
+						  # X=vertical and Y = horizontal for a
+						  # horizontal goniometer
+						  # Opposite for a vertical goniometer

+Energy 12.1               # in keV

-Collimation Rectangular 100 100 # Vertical/Horizontal collimation of the beam
+Collimation Rectangular 100 100 # X/Y collimation of the beam in µm
-                                # For 'uncollimated' Gaussians, 3xFWHM
+								# X = vertical and Y = horizontal for a
-                                # recommended
+								# horizontal goniometer
+								# Opposite for a vertical goniometer

 ##############################################################################